hitd/hitd/Readme.md

 # Usage

 _Hitd_ can be seen as an Application Server or a Microservice Toolkit,depending of the way you use it.
-The global vision would be to say that it is a Distributed Microservice Based Application Server framework.
+The global vision would be to say that it is a Distributed microservice Based Application Server framework.

 ## Application server
 Seeing _Hitd_ as an application server, mean that you will run a server, says the _hitd_ command, and that you will be able to launch application/microservices in it.
 This is possible.
 In ordet to launch a microservice on top on an application server, to solution :
- - use hitd-launcher, a microservice instatied automatically in the application server and allowing to launch dynamically a Microservice
+ - use hitd-launcher, a microservice automatically instantiated in the application server and allowing to launch dynamically a microservice
  - use hitd-vantage, a terminal based tools allowing you to interact with the application server
  - use a YML file, describing the topology of microservices to run in this process.